eSpaceEPFL/marsissharadviewer/docs/install.rst

 **Enable backports repository**

-Enabling the official debian backport repository allows to install a more recent version of QGIS.
+Enabling the official *debian backports repository* allows to install a more recent version of QGIS.
 You can skip this step if you are happy with the version provided in the main repository.

 Add the following line to the file */etc/apt/sources.list* (root privileges required)::